Getting traffic is easy with ad copy. Improving your conversion rates, however – not so easy!

 Whether you’re running a video ad or photo ad, what matters is that you persuade users to click and visit your landing page.
 From there, you can follow up with the leads who indicated interest in your ad and persuade them to buy.

-Strategy #5: Low-Friction Conversions
+Step #5: Low-Friction Conversions

 Improving your conversions is the ultimate goal of every PPC ad campaign.
 It’s little wonder that 85% of search marketing experts will pay more attention to conversion rate optimization (CRO) this year.